WHAT WE'RE SPINNING

 Liv Solveig

-It's be fair we have a liking for strong female singer and her piano set in lush orchestration with strings.
+To be fair, we have a liking for a strong female singer and her piano set in lush orchestration with strings.
 Agnes Obel anyone?
-It's really well produced and songs like Words almost get there for us, but we're just not connecting with the songwriting or something on this one.
+It's really well produced and songs like "Words" almost get there for us, but we're just not connecting with the songwriting or something on this one.
 (Mar '25)

 aya